kranzky/insoluble/folly.md

 "I think we should keep moving," Christopher suggested, his eyes scanning the room for any other clues or useful information.
 Jay agreed, knowing that they could not afford to waste any more time.
 With a deep breath, the two men prepared to delve further into the unknown, determined to uncover the secrets that lay hidden within the walls of Lloyd's Folly.

 Among the plump bears, Jay figured something out.
 As the room's litter caught the beaming light, it resembled an invitation to a summer mystery.

-"Can you believe the volume of objects Lloyd had to muster in this room, bitch?"
-Jay said.
-Christopher looked around, sharing Jay's confusion as they continued their discussion.
-Together, they began to examine the objects more closely, searching for any hidden clues.
-"Don't forget to keep an eye out for any connection to the Ado," Christopher reminded him.
-As they dug deeper, they slowly uncovered the significance of these items and their potential connection to their quest.
-"Hey, look over there!"
-Jay exclaimed, pointing in a mysterious direction.
-They decided to continue forward, hoping that their perseverance would lead them to a revelation about the truth behind Lloyd's Folly.

 As they proceeded forward, they found themselves shaking various types of sticks, hence immediately realizing the significance of their actions.